VPKGO414/VALKGO414_WFC2401_GroupB_Valentia-Puseletso-Kgolane_DJS03-main/VALKGO414_WFC2401_GroupB_Valentia-Puseletso-Kgolane_DJS03-main/README.md

 **Event Handling:**
 I organized the event listeners into clearly defined functions to enhance readability and maintainability.
-      -Example: Event listeners were previously added directly within inline event        handlers.
+      -Example: Event listeners were previously added directly within inline eventhandlers.
 SO now they are organized into functions.

  document.querySelector('[data-search-cancel]').addEventListener('click', () => {
     document.querySelector('[data-search-overlay]').open = false;